rust-lang/rust/text/0000-document_all_features.md

 # Detailed design
 [design]: #detailed-design

 The basic process of developing new language features will remain largely the same as today.
-The changes are two additions:
+The required changes are two additions:

 - a new section in the RFC, "How do we teach this?" modeled on Ember's updated RFC process

 - a new requirement that the changes themselves be properly documented before being merged to stable

-Additionally, we might make some content-level/infrastructural changes:
+Additionally, we should make some content-level/infrastructural changes:

 - add an "edit" link to the documentation pages
-- visually distinguish nightly vs. stable build docs

 ## New RFC section: "How do we teach this?"